elewah/RadViz-Plotly/README.md

 </p>

 ## About
 The RadViz-Plotly is developed by a research group on the IoT lab at Ontario tech university.
+The Radviz-Plotly package has two functions, 2DRadViz that plots the 2D Radial visualization and 3DRadViz that plots Radial visualization, using the powerful interactive tools in Plotly library.

 ## Contact Us
  **Email:** abdelrahman.elewah@ontariotechu.net